 4. Microglial activation –The inflammatory response in the brain is mediated by activated microglia, the resident immune cells of the central nervous system.
 Activation of microglia is a hallmark of brain pathology.
 Aluminium especially causes microglial activation and resultant cognitive dysfunction and brain fog.

-7. Generation of both beta-amyloid and tau proteins in susceptible individuals, which leads to Alzheimer’s and dementia.
+7. Generation of both beta-amyloid and tau proteins in susceptible individuals.
+(18, 19)

 Toxic Metals That Impair Brain Function

 2. Lead has been known for many years as a neurotoxin, especially in children.
 It lowers IQ and like mercury, impairs working memory.
-It interferes with the processes of learning and is also associated with behavioural disturbances in children.
-It is also associated with chronic fatigue, depression and cognitive impairment in adults.
+It interferes with the processes of learning and is also associated with behavioral disturbances in children.
+It is also associated with fatigue, mood issues, and brain fog.

-3. Aluminum is also associated with both Autism and Alzheimer’s disease.
+3. Aluminum.
 Once aluminum enters brain cells, certain people will be unable to eliminate it efficiently, thereby inducing oxidative stress and cellular damage.
 In older individuals, such damage may be permanent.

-4. Tin affects balance mechanisms in the cerebellum (and possibly inner ear) as well as causing tinnitus and general fatigue.
+4. Tin affects balance mechanisms in the cerebellum (and possibly inner ear) as well as causing general fatigue.
+(9)

 How to Detox your Brain